jfox14/Code-Example/README.md

-# Code-Example
+# React Container / Presentational Design Pattern

 This is a contact form I made for my Asian Leopard Cat, Darwin.
-I have used Reactjs, Ant Design Component Library, Less, and JSON Prototyping API.
+I have used React, Ant Design Component Library, Less, and JSON Prototyping API.

 This code exemplifies the popular container / presentational design pattern in React, where UX rendering is seperated and injected with state handeling logic.